ddella/Kubernetes-Cluster/03-k8s-API-LB4.md

 >Both outputs are normal, since we don't have a K8s master node yet 😀

 # Conclusion
-You have a Ubuntu server that:
-- Acts as an NFS server for K8s volumes claim
-- Acts as a load balancer for all API requests to K8s (ex.: `kubectl` command)
+You have a Ubuntu server that acts as a load balancer for all API requests to K8s (ex.: `kubectl` command).
-- Acts as a jump station to manage/monitor your K8s cluster

 # References
 [Nginx Load Balancer](https://nginx.org/en/docs/http/load_balancing.html)